jetannenbaum/esperanzaSTEM/docs/micropython/solutions/lab8.md

 # Our Eigth Lab: Using an SSD1306 Digital Display

-## Solution: Moving your name around the display
+## Solution: Moving Your Name Around the Display

 ```python
 # Author: J.E.
 Tannenbaum